Ada-Developers-Academy/ada-react-curriculum/03-react-week-2/useEffect.md

 1. Save information to an external resource prior to exit
 1. Cancel any pending API requests that haven't returned yet

-To provide a cleanup method for unmounting your `useEffect` callback function should return a function to call when the component is unmounted.
-This
+To provide a cleanup method for unmounting, your `useEffect` callback function should return a function to call when the component is unmounted.

 ```javascript
 useEffect( /* Function to run when the component is mounted */  () => {